h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_3_Quiz.md

 4. Design a selection strategy that prioritizes medical interpretability
 5. Compare selection approaches for medical vs financial applications
 6. If 20% of features have missing data and you can only use features with < 10% missing values, how many features remain?
 If the missing data follows a pattern where lab results have 5% missing, symptoms have 15% missing, and demographics have 2% missing, calculate the expected number of features in each category after filtering.
+7. Calculate the information gain for a lab result feature if the entropy of the target (disease/no disease) is $0.8$, and after splitting on the feature, the weighted average entropy becomes $0.5$.
+If you have 1000 patients and the feature has 3 possible values with frequencies 400, 300, and 300, calculate the information gain ratio.

 For a detailed explanation of this question, see [Question 12: Domain Requirements](L8_3_12_explanation.md).